aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_proposal.rst

 How to Propose with MUSTANG-2
 ##############################

-General properties (such as FOV, resolution, bandpass information) can be found on :ref:`the MUSTANG-2 overview page<MUSTANG-2 Overview>`.
+General properties (such as FOV, resolution, bandpass information) can be found on :ref:`the MUSTANG-2 overview page <references/receivers/mustang2/mustang2_overview:MUSTANG-2 Overview>`.

-If you have general questions about feasibility or initial questions feel free to reach to the members listed under the Contact section on :ref:`MUSTANG-2 instrument team <MUSTANG-2 Instrument Team>` webpage.
+If you have general questions about feasibility or initial questions feel free to reach to the members listed under the Contact section on :ref:`MUSTANG-2 instrument team <references/receivers/mustang2/mustang2_instrument_team:MUSTANG-2 Instrument Team>` webpage.
 However, we ask that you please do this in a reasonable amount of time before a proposal deadline as the team will be busy with many proposals right before the deadline.

 Proposal Requirements